danielnaber/oxygen-languagetool-plugin/README.md

 oxygen-languagetool-plugin
 ==========================

-LanguageTool plugin for the Oxygen XML editor
+Prototype of a LanguageTool plugin for the Oxygen XML editor